thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 The `Record` attribute is responsible for converting record cell values into the appropriate instance properties.
-This means that in order to use the `Record` attribute you are required to have a `TabularDataReader` with an non-empty header.
+This means that in order to use the `Record` attribute you are required to have a `TabularDataReader` with a non-empty header.

-The deserialization engine is able to cast the tabular data value into the appropriate type if its value is a `string` or `null` and the object properties ares typed with
+The deserialization engine is able to cast the tabular data value into the appropriate type if its value is a `string` or `null` and the object public properties ares typed with

 - `null`
+- `mixed`
-- a scalar value
+- a scalar type (support for `true` and `false` type is also present)
 - any `Enum` object (backed or not)
-- `DateTime`, `DateTimeImmuntable`, `DateTimeInterface`
+- `DateTime`, `DateTimeImmuntable` and any class that extends those two classes.

 When converting to a date object you can fine tune the conversion by optionally specifying the date format and timezone.
 You can do so using the `Cell` attribute.
 This attribute will override the automatic